In the last post, I introduced the idea of building a financial team.

 Financial Planner.
 Investment Advisor.
 Wealth Advisor.
 Insurance Advisor.
 Portfolio Manager.
 The list goes on.

-The difference between most of these titles comes down to the products and solutions each professional is licensed to offer.
+The difference between most of these roles often comes down to the products they’re licensed to offer, but also their training, credentials and type of advice they’re qualified to provide.
 Different licenses, different toolboxes.

 Two reasons.
 Both of them matter.